-on several different television programs, the witness gave conflicting accounts of what had happened
+\\\\ on several different television programs, the witness gave conflicting accounts of what had happened

-- (A) He appeared (C) appearing - (B) who appeared (D) appears
+- (A) He appeared

+- (C) appearing

+- (B) who appeared

+- (D) appears

 In this example, answer (A) is incorrect because there are two clause, he appeared .... and the witness gave ...., and there is no connector to join them.
 Answer (B) is incorrect because an adjective clause such as who appear ..... cannot appear at the beginning of a sentence (unless it is in a reduced form).
-Answer (C) is the correct answer because it is the reduced form of the clause who appeared, and this reduced form of a verb ; it is merely a verb in the present tense.
-Answer (D) is not the reduced form of a verb ; it is merely a verb in the present tense ; a verb such as appears needs a subject and a connector to be correct.
+Answer (C) is the correct answer because it is the reduced form of the clause who appeared, and this reduced form of a verb; it is merely a verb in the present tense.
+Answer (D) is not the reduced form of a verb; it is merely a verb in the present tense; a verb such as appears needs a subject and a connector to be correct.

-REDUCED ADJECTIVE CLAUSES with a b e-verb in the adjective clause (ADJECTIVE CONNECTOR/SUBJECT) (who which that) with no b e-verb in the adjective clause (ADJECTIVE CONNECTOR/SUBJECT) (who which that) (verb + ing ) If there is no be -verb, om Only reduce an adjective ause, omit the adjective clause connector/sub it the connector/subject and change the mair clause if the connector/subject is directly fol et off with commas, the reduced clause can be verb to the -ing form. lowed by the verb. the
+REDUCED ADJECTIVE CLAUSES with a be-verb in the adjective clause (ADJECTIVE CONNECTOR/SUBJECT) (Who which that) (BE) with no be-verb in the adjective clause (ADJECTIVE CONNECTOR/SUBJECT) (Who which that) (VERB + ING)

+- To reduce an adjective clause, omit the adjective clause connector/subject and the be-verb. - If there is no be-verb, omit the connector/subject and change the main verb to the -ing form. - Only reduce an adjective clause if the connector/subject is directly followed by the verb. - If an adjective clause is set off with commas, the reduced clause can be moved to the front of the sentence.